darkquasar/darkquasar.github.io/aboutme.md

 ---

 Threat Hunter, Incident Responder, Gray/Blue Teamer, Senior SOC Analyst, Digital Forensics researcher, CTF enthusiast.
 I study adversarial tactics in lab and real-world scenarios to create detection stacks that allow companies to efficiently detect intrusion activities.
-As an expert threat hunter, I develop hunting plans and methodologies, continuously updating my database of intrusion vectors as well as TTPs used by APTs along the kill chain
+As a threat hunter, I develop hunting plans and methodologies, continuously updating my database of intrusion vectors as well as TTPs used by APTs along the kill chain

 ### WhatElse?